-5.14.3 Gift Implications
+5.13.3 Gift Implications

 Where one spouse is a noncitizen, the formation of a joint tenancy may also involve a gift, subject to the \$100,000 per year plus COLA exemption.
 However, in community property jurisdictions, each spouse is generally treated as having supplied 50% of the consideration for real estate, so the community property rules trump the contribution rule in this sense.
 Moreover, Treasury Regulations section 25.2523(i) - 2(b)(1) provides that the creation of a joint tenancy in real property, as well as any additions to the value of the tenancy in the form of improvements, reductions of indebtedness or otherwise, is not deemed to be a transfer of property for gift tax purposes.
 This rule applies regardless of the proportion of consideration contributed by each spouse if the creation of the joint tenancy would otherwise be a gift to the noncitizen donee spouse.
-The inter vivos transfer provisions apply to gifts made on or after July 14, 1988.